Scientific Name

 How to Grow and Care

 In general, Agaves do not need to be repotted every year.
-Most of the species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
+Most species commonly found in cultivation grow slowly and take a long to outgrow their pot.
 It's also best to handle your Agave as little as possible since they do not like to be disturbed.
 When repot, refresh the spent soil with a new potting mix and make sure the plant is firmly anchored in its pot.
-However, be careful not to pot the Agave too deep as that will encourage stem rot during the growing season.
+However, be careful not to pot the Agave too deep, encouraging stem rot during the growing season.

 See more at How to Grow and Care for Agave.